-Folks who make a hobby of huge radios and subwoofers (and we all love pulling up to a light next to them, don't we?) often install a separate battery to power the accessory equipment.
+Folks who make a hobby of huge radios and subwoofers (and we all love pulling up to a light next to them, don't we?) often install a separate battery (and alternator) to power the accessory equipment.
 The standard car battery can easily be drained flat by large aftermarket subwoofer amplifiers and other audio, video, and navigation accessories.
-If you plan on putting in a bad-ass stereo, you might want to consider an auxiliary battery as well.
+If you plan on putting in a bad-ass stereo, you might want to consider an auxiliary battery and alternator as well.

 UPDATE November 2015: I had a chance to put this to the test recently.
 Our camper battery seemed a little low - the lights were dim whenever the charger was off, and it didn't seem to hold a charge for very long - even though the battery was only three years old.